liferealized/node-pool-server/README.md

   npm install
 ```

+in the root of the app.
 This will install all of the dependencies for the app.

 Copy the file ``` example.config.js``` to ```config.js``` and edit the configuration to your liking.
 Then run: